apollosolutions/observability-workshop/README.md

 ### Issues

-We've included a number of issues within the code, and while you're likely to find a number of them, we want to outline a few here that you can look for if you're looking for a place to start.
+We've included a number of issues within the code, and while you're likely to find quite a few of them, we want to outline a few here that you can look for if you're looking for a place to start.

 **Please note that the resolution may not be something you can do today- just identifying the issue is often sufficient so that another development team can eventually address.**

-- One of the fields is causing an error, and we aren't sure which.
+- One of the fields is causing an error, and the team isn't sure which.
 - The team managing the backing REST API is noting that they are seeing too much traffic, and would like us to optimize the number of requests from both subgraphs
   - _There are two places where you can optimize for this_
 - The `User` type takes a long time to resolve and the team isn't sure why.